-Nadav Lapid’s ‘Synonyms’ wins Berlin film fest’s Golden Bear
+Nadav Lapid’s ‘Synonyms’ wins top prize at Berlin Film Fest

-BERLIN (AP) — Israeli director Nadav Lapid’s “Synonyms,” a film following a young Israeli man who uproots himself to France and tries to immerse himself in his new country, has won the Berlin International Film Festival’s top Golden Bear award.
+BERLIN (AP) — Israeli director Nadav Lapid’s “Synonyms,” a movie about a young Israeli man who uproots himself to France and is determined to put his homeland behind him, won the Berlin International Film Festival’s top Golden Bear award on Saturday.

-The film was chosen Saturday from a field of 16 movies competing at the first of the year’s major European film festivals.
+A jury headed by French actress Juliette Binoche chose the movie from a field of 16 competing at the first of the year’s major European film festivals.
+Set in Paris, it stars Tom Mercier in the role of Yoav, who refuses to speak Hebrew and is accompanied by an ever-present French dictionary as he tries to put down roots and create a new identity for himself.

-Wang Jingchun was named best actor for his role in Wang Xiaoshuai’s “So Long, My Son,” a Chinese family saga.
-Best actress went to Yong Mei for her part in the same film.
+Lapid said as he accepted the award that some in Israel might be “scandalized” by the movie “but for me, the film is also a big celebration — a celebration, I hope, also of cinema.”

 Most Read Entertainment Stories